-Today, choose from a range of tours on offer, from deep sea fishing, diving the world-renowned Navy Pier or swimming with the world’s largest fish – the whale shark (between late March and early July).
+With a range of tours on offer, today is your opportunity to swim with either the Whale Shark (March to July) or Humpback Whale (July to October) depending on the time of the year.
+Or check out the world-renowned Navy Pier for a dive.
 Other options include 4WD safari tours, scenic flights over Ningaloo coral reefs and ranges, glass bottom boat tours or kitesurfing lessons.
 Alternatively, you can choose to spend another day exploring the Ningaloo Reef or relaxing on the numerous pristine beaches on offer.

 Overnight: Coral Bay

-Stay another day in Coral Bay for more swimming and snorkelling, or throw in a line and try your luck at beach fishing.
-Fishing charters head out to sea regularly and adventurous types can join a scuba diving trip, a manta ray tour or swim with the whale sharks (seasonal).
+Start your Coral Bay adventure with more swimming and snorkelling by joining a manta ray tour.
 You can swim with the manta rays year round.
 These magical creatures can have a wingspan of up to several metres and, unlike stingrays, they have no barb and therefore are safe to swim with.
+Fishing charters head out to sea regularly and adventurous types can join a scuba diving trip.
 When it's time to dry off, take a 4WD along the coast or hire a quad bike for some rugged adventure.

 Overnight: Coral Bay

 Take one last morning dip in the crystal waters of Coral Bay before departing for Kalbarri early.
-You’ll arrive late in the afternoon, so take in the sunset from one of the many coastal walk trails, or grab a surfboard and head for the renowned surf break Jacques Point, before tucking into a fresh seafood feast for dinner at one of the many local restaurants.
+You’ll arrive late in the afternoon, so take in the sunset from one of the many coastal walk trails before tucking into a fresh seafood feast for dinner at one of the many local restaurants.
 After dinner, sit back and relax under the stars at the outdoor cinema.

 Kalbarri to Perth (Approx 600 kilometres)